Developing Field Study Experience and Practical Skills

 Students and staff from the Department of Life Sciences have previously had the opportunity to visit the Mankwe Wildlife reserve in South Africa as part of the final year Overseas Field Course module.
 During this field course students lived in the wild at Mankwe wildlife reserve and got to explore the stunning South African landscape whilst carrying out scientific research on the health, behaviour, welfare, conservation, and ecology of the wildlife in this biodiversity hotspot.Find out More

-Students and staff from the Department of Life Sciences have previously visited Sobreda, Portugal as a region which has one of the highest levels of endemism in Europe.
-During their time in Portugal students learnt more about wildlife identification, field ecology techniques, and project design, with a special focus on field data collection.Find out More
+Students and staff from the Department of Life Sciences have previously visited Molise, Italy; the site is located in the Italian Central Apennines.
+During their time in Italy students learnt more about wildlife identification, field ecology techniques, and project design, with a special focus on field data collection.Find out More

 Students can learn about the ecology and conservation of the area.
 Before the trip students write a project proposal to develop their knowledge of the location and its wildlife.
 On each trip students are introduced to local flora and fauna, present a group project, complete an identification test of plants, vertebrates and invertebrates, work on an allocated project, and write a report on their project.
 Projects can range from ecology, animal behaviour, and plant ecology to the study of antimicrobial compounds.
 The trips can take place in the summer before the start of the final year of your degree.
 The field trips last for approximately 8-10 nights.

 You can find out more about the Overseas Field Course module, and look at previous trips to Cloud Forest, Ecuador, on our blog.